w86763777/pytorch-simple-yolov3/README.md

     --batch_size 64 \
     --accumulation 1
   ```
-  The inter-process communication uses port `39846` by default.
-It can be
+  The inter-process communication uses port `39846` by default, which can be
   changed by editing `train.py`.
+In my experiments, full 500k iterations takes
+  about 63 hours on a 4xRTX3090 server.

 ### Results on MS COCO 2014 (darknet splits)